vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '100%', clear: 'both' }}>
-Well, we got a scheme of an operation, that consists of two transformation steps.
+We have now created a scheme of an operation that consists of two transformation steps.
 </div>

 ## Create a relation

-We create the scheme of an operation above and intend, that the "operation" edge is equal to chain "transformation 1" -> "transformation 2".
-To emphasize that we can use Viete editor element relation.
-Relation shows, how an edge and a chain or two chains are related to each other.
+We created the schema of the operation above, with the intention that the "operation" edge represents the chain "transformation 1" -> "transformation 2".
+To emphasize this, we can use the Viete editor element relation.
+The relation displays the relationship between an edge and a chain or two chains.

 <div style={{ width: '50%', float: 'left', clear: 'left' }}>
-To start creating relation click on the "operation" edge or its text field border with a left mouse button.
-The edge will be selected and become marked with red color.
+To create the relation, click on the "operation" edge or its label border with the left mouse button.
+The edge will be selected and highlighted in red to indicate it is selected.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>